-Pathways to Peace is a Bureau of Youth Services program dedicated to steering city youth towards positive life choices and away from violence.
+Pathways to Peace is a Department of Recreation and Youth Services program dedicated to steering city youth towards positive life choices and away from violence.
 See the main Pathways to Peace page

 As told by the kids...

 "I am a 18-year drop out.
 I live on my own, with no parental support.
 I needed a job and a diploma, but could not get either on my own.
 This was mostly due to problems I had with my identification.
 Once I enrolled in Pathways To Peace, they helped me develop my resume, and assisted me with my job search.
 They helped me get in touch with my family in Puerto Rico, making it possible for me to get my birth certificate and other papers, which allowed me to get my NY State ID.
 I can now apply for my GED.
 Pathways are a great support for teenagers like me, who are trying to make it in life.
 They really help you get it together."

 " I met Victor in 1998 at North Street Recreation Center.
 He asked me how it was going and if I needed some assistance.
 I told him yes.
 I needed help finding employment.
 So he started bringing me different applications and always telling me how important school was.
 Well I got a job working for a recreation center and we stayed in contact.
 After that seasonal position ended, he stayed on me about school and trying different things.
 He linked me to the Catholic Youth Organization about another job.
 The job I got through them, paid much attention to my school work.
 This past summer, they accepted me to the Finger Lakes Community College, with a partial scholarship.
 I worked security on campus part-time and did my best.
 I always wanted to be an artist, So, when I saw an art school in New York City was accepting applications, I applied.
 Once again, I was accepted.
 This month, I leave to go through my orientation there and I look forward to it.
 Thanks Victor and Pathways To Peace."